Welcome to the Catholic Action Team!

 Opportunities to engage include: reaching out to Catholic organizations for endorsements, joining our Twitter/Storm campaign, offering or giving presentations to faith and Latino communities, starting a Creation Care Team, and sharing your initiatives with us.

-Monthly Meetings: Fourth Wednesday, 8:30 ET
+Monthly Meetings: Last Wednesday of each month, 8:30 ET

 Co-leads: Steve Coleman and Trudi Jenny

 On May 15 we offered our first virtual Catholic Climate Conference, "A Call to Action on Care for Our Common Home" featuring great keynote addresses and breakout sessions.
 Brian Roewe wrote an excellent article on it in the National Catholic Reporter.
-If you missed the event, check out the Conference Videos and Resources
+If you missed the event, check out the Conference Videos and

 Our Monthly meeting on May 26 was full of gratitude for a successful Catholic Conference and discussion of how to engage with the Catholic Action Team.